 Can a Private Investigator Access Financial Records?

 A private investigator can obtain financial information, but in accordance with legal guidelines.
 Generally speaking, a private investigator cannot retrieve financial records without permissible purpose.
 Banks are held to a standard, according to the Right to Financial Privacy Act.
-An additional act called the The Gramm-Leach-Bliley Act requires financial institutions to safeguard sensitive for services like loans, investments, insurance and financial advice.
+An additional act called the The Gramm-Leach-Bliley Act requires financial institutions to safeguard sensitive information for services like loans, investments, insurance and financial advice.
 The 1978 RFPA, restricts financial institutions from giving out customer’s financial records without being the owner of the account or the following:

 - Court Order

-Many seasoned investigators may be able to identify accounts for clients, but that may be the extent of the search.
+Many seasoned financial investigators may be able to identify accounts for clients, but that may be the extent of the search.
 Once the accounts are found, the aforementioned must be present in order to obtain additional information.
 When consulting with a private investigator on obtaining financial records use caution.
 Many investigative agencies claim they are able to obtain records with account information and transaction history.
 Although this may be true, it could land you in trouble if you are not following lawful guidelines.

 So How Do They Obtain The Information?